When you think of birds flying south for the winter, you probably don't imagine that their warm weather destination is... Connecticut!

 Annual Eagle Watches on the Connecticut River - Haddam, CT

 Eagle enthusiasts will enjoy land-based guided tours of several sites along the Connecticut River that allow for excellent eagle viewing.
-Tours begin at the Audubon Shop in Madison and are followed by a luncheon at Otter Cove Restaurant in Old Saybrook.
-2017 dates are February 4, 11, 18 and 25 and March 4 from 7:45 a.m. to about 1 p.m.
+Tours begin at the Audubon Shop in Madison and are followed by a luncheon.
+2019 dates are Saturdays February 9, 16 and 23.
 Call ahead for reservations: Pre-registration is required, and tours often sell out.
-The tour price is $25 including a soup and sandwich lunch.
 Binoculars are available for rent.
 For more information and reservations, call 203-245-9056.

-Shepaug Dam Bald Eagle Observation Area - Southbury, CT
+Shepaug Hydroelectic Station Bald Eagle Observation Area - Southbury, CT

-Connecticut Audubon Society staff naturalists and volunteers will be on-hand to provide information and answer questions at the Shepaug Dam Bald Eagle Observation Area in Southbury through March 12, 2017 on Wednesdays, Saturdays and Sundays from 9 a.m. until 1 p.m.
+Connecticut Audubon Society staff naturalists and volunteers will be on-hand to provide information and answer questions at the Shepaug Hydroelectic Station Bald Eagle Observation Area in Southbury through March 10, 2019 on Wednesdays, Saturdays and Sundays from 9 a.m. until 1 p.m.
 Reservations are required and may be made online or by calling toll free, 800-368-8954, between 9 a.m. and 3 p.m.
-Tuesdays through Fridays.
+Tuesdays through Fridays from early December through early March.
 There is no fee.

 All Aboard the Eagle Flyer - Essex, CT